 An iso-cost line is drawn on two assumptions - First, at given total outlay of the firm and, second, at given factor prices.
 Thus, an iso-cost line will shift either because of a change in total outlay or a change in factor prices.
 A change in price of labour (wage rate) or capital (interest) or both will result into a change in the slope of the iso-cost line making it flatter or steeper depending upon the nature of change in factor prices.
 If the wage rate declines, for example, without any change in the interest rate or in the total outlay, the firm can buy more of labour and, hence the iso-cost line will become flatter.
 Similarly, if labour becomes expensive the line will become steeper.
-So, you can see the movement from AB to AB' or AB''In the same manner, slope of iso-cost line (AB) becomes flatter (A'B) when interest rate increases and becomes steeper (AB'') when the interest rate falls.
+So, you can see the movement from AB to AB' or AB''In the same manner, slope of iso-cost line willchange when interest rate changes and it may become steeper or flatter.
+The iso-cost line (AB) becomes flatter (A'B) when interest rate increases and becomes steeper (AB'') when the interest rate falls.
 A change in total outlay will cause a parallel shift in the iso-cost line, as there will be no change in its slope, factor prices being constant.
-If the total outlay increases, the line will shift downward or towards the origin.
-You can visualise the moment from AB to A'B' and AB to A''' B''''
+If the total outlay increases, the iso-cost line will shift upward, away from the point of origin, and if the total outlay decreases, the line will shift downward or towards the origin.
+You can visualise the moment from AB to A'B' and AB to A''' B'''